 How a Fayetteville Wrongful Death Lawyer Can Help You

 While losing a loved one causes immeasurable grief, you and your family can also suffer significant damages.
-If you depended on their income, you may be worried about your livelihood.
+If you depended on their financial support, you might be worried about your livelihood, given their lost income.
 There’s also the loss of support if you managed a household or were raising a family together.
-When you work with an attorney, you can recover these damages.

-- Funeral and Burial Costs.
+- Funeral Expenses and Burial Costs.
 Our lawyers will fight for funeral and burial costs.
-These costs can get expensive quickly and it’s not fair for these costs to be put on you when the negligence of another party is what caused your loved one to lose their life.
+These costs can get expensive quickly, and it’s not fair for them to be put on you when the negligence of another party caused your loved one to lose their life.

 - Lost Earnings.
-There is also the loss of earnings, which refers to the income your love one would have made had they survived the accident.
-If you depended on your loved one financially, dealing with your financial responsibilities can be overwhelming.
-We’ll seek loss of earnings in addition to recovering damages for medical bills.
+There is also the loss of earnings, which refers to the income your loved one would have made had they survived the accident.
+If you depended on your relative financially, dealing with your financial responsibilities can be overwhelming.
+We’ll seek loss of earnings and recover damages for medical bills.

 - Medical Expenses.
-Your loved one may have spent some time in the hospital or undergone some treatment before they passed away.
+Your loved one may have spent some time in the hospital or undergone treatment before passing away.
 Hospital expenses can be another major financial stressor, which is why we’re here to fight for your compensation to cover those costs.

 - Property Damage.
-If there was property damage involved with the accident, like damaged car, we’ll also take those costs into account.
+If there was property damage involved with the accident, like a damaged car, we’ll also consider those costs.

 - Emotional Losses.
-The other aspect of damages you can recover is for the emotional consequences of losing your loved one.
-You may be able to seek compensation for loss of companionship and consortium, especially if you depended on this person for running a household, raising a family, or looked to them for guidance.
+The other aspect of damages you can recover is the emotional consequences of losing your loved one.
+You may be able to seek compensation for loss of companionship and consortium, especially if you depended on the deceased person for running a household, raising a family, or looking to them for guidance.

 - Pain and Suffering.
 You may also seek pain and suffering damages on your loved one’s behalf.
 This is for the pain of the injuries they incurred.

 If gross negligence was involved in your case, then you may be able to recover punitive damages.
-These damages are to punish the negligent party for their actions.
-They would have had to know that their actions would result in your loved one’s death and they continued to act recklessly.
-If your lawyer determines that this applies to your case, then we will carefully investigate to find evidence of gross negligence.
+These damages are to punish the responsible party for the wrongful act they committed.
+They would have had to know that their actions would result in their loved one’s death, and they continued to act recklessly.
+If your attorney determines that this applies to your case, then we will carefully investigate to find evidence of gross negligence.

-The emotional distress or mental anguish of losing a loved one is traumatic.
-Our Fayetteville wrongful death lawyers will do everything possible to fight for you to recover these non-financial or noneconomic damages in addition to the financial losses.
+The emotional distress or mental anguish of losing someone special to you is traumatic.
+Our Fayetteville wrongful death lawyers at McMath Woods P.A. will do everything possible to fight for you to recover these non-financial or non-economic damages in addition to the financial losses.

-It may also be helpful to think about what your family member would have done had they survived the accident.
+It may also be helpful to think about what your deceased loved one would have done had they survived the accident.
 They would have likely filed a personal injury claim and sought recovery for the damages they incurred.
-This includes financial losses for their lost wages and medical costs and for the noneconomic losses like pain and suffering and loss of enjoyment of life.
-You can think of the wrongful death suit as the personal injury claim your loved one would have filed.
+This includes financial losses for their lost wages and medical costs, and for the non-economic losses like pain and suffering and loss of enjoyment of life.
+You can think of the wrongful death lawsuit as the personal injury claim your close relative would have filed.

-If it was a negligent manufacturing company, they may implement better safety measures.
-If it was a distracted driver, they may lose their license for some time, and when they can drive again, are always focused on the road.
+The manufacturing company may implement better safety measures if they were negligent.
+If it was a distracted driver, they may lose their license for some time, and when they can drive again, might always stay focused on the road.

 Your claim can bring financial peace of mind to you and your family.
 You’ll be able to cover the costs of the accident.
-You can grieve without worrying about how you’re going to pay bills or keep food on the table.
+You can grieve without worrying about how you will pay bills or keep food on the table.

-While the process may be difficult, your wrongful death attorney from our law office in Fayetteville will be at your side throughout the process.
-We’re here to answer questions, provide support, and help you stand up for your loved one.
+While the process may be difficult, your Fayetteville wrongful death attorney from our law office will be at your side throughout the process.
+Our legal team at McMath Woods P.A. is here to answer questions, provide support, and help you stand up for your loved one.

 McMath Woods P.A. fiercely protects the rights of Arkansas citizens.
 When you’ve lost a loved one because of negligence, you may be able to take legal action.
 We’ll fight on your loved one’s behalf and show the liable party what their actions caused.
 Your Fayetteville wrongful death lawyer will seek full and fair compensation for you and your family.